 This book delves into the benefits of living in the present moment and into how harmful it is to spend the whole day thinking about things that already happened or things that haven’t happened yet (and probably never will).

-Whether you’re doing the dishes, reading, driving, hanging out with people, watching a movie, working, whatever, the present is everything you have.
+Whether you’re doing the dishes, reading, driving, hanging out with people, watching a movie, working, or whatever, the present is everything you have.

 We tend to do all this stuff on autopilot while thinking about the past or the future.

-Last but not least: exercise on a daily basis!
+Last but not least: exercise.

 - boosts your serotonin levels as well as your brain sensitivity to that hormone, which boosts your mood and relieves feelings of depression and anxiety;